 Throughout Key Stage 3 students will learn about the Turton Touchstones and will be able to link them into school life as well as when they leave, becoming well rounded citizens.
 Students will acquire a sound blend of knowledge, questioning expertise and communication skills in order to help them succeed in Key Stage 4 and flourish in life.

 Pupils fit in very quickly with the help of older students, staff and Year 10 mentors.
 After an effective transition process, pupils learn to manage a very different school experience where they work on skills of organisation and resilience as they juggle a 25 period a week timetable.
 In their first term they begin to make new friends for life, learn about new subjects and settle into a routine.
 This can be quite a challenging time for some, however they receive support and guidance from the pastoral team.

-We introduce them to Accelerated Reader which promotes reading for pleasure, the subject Opening Minds which develops a range of skills including team building and deeper, more critical thinking and, new for 2015, both French and Spanish languages.
+We introduce them to Accelerated Reader which promotes reading for pleasure, reviewing their learning through learning logs and studying both French and Spanish languages.

 Team building opportunities are planned throughout the year to support pupils’ new friendships and develop confidence.
 Further trips in Faith and Ethics, English and Geography also provide a wealth of experiences for our pupils.
 They are encouraged to get involved in extra-curricular clubs in Music, PE and the creative arts and embrace new experiences such as getting involved in the school production.

-If you have any queries about your child in Year 7, contact the Head of Year Angela Golland.
+If you have any queries about your child in Year 7, contact the Head of Year Mark Sykes.